The pandemic continues to cause unprecedented disruption across industries worldwide.

 Laboratory automation has played a major role in saving time, reducing costs, eliminating human error and improving the efficiency of experiments.
 As a result, automation has moved past the “nice to have” to the “must have” in the modern laboratory.
 Laboratory teams today are continually looking for ways to increase their efficiency and improve the long-term value of their operations.
 Organisations are now adopting laboratory automation solutions to enhance their work and maximize the efficiency of their testing processes.

-- Region-wise, the market has been segmented into North America, Europe, Asia Pacific, Middle East and Africa, and Latin America.
-Amongst these, North America is the biggest market.
+Region-wise, the market has been classified into North America, Europe, Asia Pacific, Middle East and Africa, and Latin America, where North America dominates the global market.